Waleed-khattak/My-Personal-Portfolio/README.md

-# Waleed Khattak Portfolio (MERN Technologies)
+# Waleed Khattak Portfolio (Internship Pakistan Task#1)
 ## 👨‍💻 Author Waleed Khattak

 Welcome to my personal portfolio built using the React Technology, showcasing my skills, Hobbies, and experiences as a Web Developer.
+Under Internship Pakistan intrnee this is an my week#1 Task.
 It is a clean and responsive personal portfolio built with React.js.
 It showcases my skills, and professional profile with smooth scolling and a modern UI, perfect for highlighting my work as a front-end developer.

 ## 🚀 Live Demo